finbourne/lusid-sdk-java/sdk/docs/PortfoliosApi.md

     oauth2.setAccessToken("YOUR ACCESS TOKEN");

     PortfoliosApi apiInstance = new PortfoliosApi(defaultClient);
-    String scope = "scope_example"; // String | The scope of the portfolio
+    String scope = "scope_example"; // String | The scope of the portfolio to retrieve the commands for.
-    String code = "code_example"; // String | The code of the portfolio
+    String code = "code_example"; // String | The code of the portfolio to retrieve the commands for.
+Together with the scope this uniquely identifies              the portfolio.
-    OffsetDateTime fromAsAt = new OffsetDateTime(); // OffsetDateTime | Optional.
-Filters commands by those that were processed at or after this date and time
+    OffsetDateTime fromAsAt = new OffsetDateTime(); // OffsetDateTime | The lower bound asAt datetime (inclusive) from which to retrieve commands.
+There is no lower bound if this is not specified.
-    OffsetDateTime toAsAt = new OffsetDateTime(); // OffsetDateTime | Optional.
-Filters commands by those that were processed at or before this date and time
+    OffsetDateTime toAsAt = new OffsetDateTime(); // OffsetDateTime | The upper bound asAt datetime (inclusive) from which to retrieve commands.
+There is no upper bound if this is not specified.
-    List<String> sortBy = Arrays.asList(); // List<String> | Optional.
-Order the results by these fields.
-Use use the '-' sign to denote descending order e.g. -MyFieldName
-    Integer start = 56; // Integer | Optional.
-When paginating, skip this number of results Integer limit = 56; // Integer | Optional.
-When paginating, limit the number of returned results to this many.
-    String filter = "filter_example"; // String | Optional.
-Expression to filter the result set try {
+    String filter = "filter_example"; // String | Expression to filter the result set.
+Read more about filtering results from LUSID here https://support.lusid.com/filtering-results-from-lusid. try {
-      ResourceListOfProcessedCommand result = apiInstance.getPortfolioCommands(scope, code, fromAsAt, toAsAt, sortBy, start, limit, filter);
+      ResourceListOfProcessedCommand result = apiInstance.getPortfolioCommands(scope, code, fromAsAt, toAsAt, filter);
       System.out.println(result);
     } catch (ApiException e) {
       System.err.println("Exception when calling PortfoliosApi#getPortfolioCommands");